William Jennings Bryan delivers a campaign speech, interrupted by student heckling, at Ann Arbor Courthouse.

 Ann Arbor Ski Club held first meeting.

-James Earl Jones graduated from U of M this year.
+James Earl Jones graduated from U-M this year.
 Vets Park was named.
 The site used to be the Washtenaw County Fairgrounds.

 YMCA and YWCA merged for the first time in the US, and raised money to build a new facility at 350 S. Fifth.
 The city of East Ann Arbor merged with Ann Arbor.